SUFFRAGE AND VOTING RIGHTS

 We need to increase voter registration significantly.
 Some options are to permit same day registration, remove cumbersome voter identification requirements (as recently imposed in a number of states), and support voter registration drives.

 Gerrymandering by either party is a perversion of the right to vote.
 With the completion of the Census of 2020, districts will be changed.
-There is a need to support equitable redistricting in 2021.
+There is a need to support equitable redistricting.